avarassanchez/tTEscanR/tTEscanR_functions_description.md

 - `assay`:  Label (or list of labels) to identify the `counts`.
 - `meta.data`: Additional data to include in the object.
 - `meta.data.ids`: List of labels to identify the `meta.data`.
-- `overwrite.assay`: Logical, if TRUE, overwrites the assays (repeated `assay`) present in the object.
+- `overwrite.assay`: Logical, if TRUE, overwrites the counts (if repeated `assay`) in the object.
-- `overwrite.metadata`: Logical, if TRUE, overwrites the metadata (repeated `meta.data.ids`) present in the object.
+- `overwrite.metadata`: Logical, if TRUE, overwrites the metadata (if repeated `meta.data.ids`) in the object.
 - `verbose`: Logical, if TRUE, displays information messages.

 ```{r}